United

 down the laid-back lady's man, Adam Williams, the young buck in the gang with a thing for one of

-Goddard's ladies.
+Goddard's ladies, and who skips out before the robbery.
 This cool, quiet guy suddenly becomes a blue ribbon

 champion at a state fair's “Angry Yelling” contest once